RainyCityCoder/periodic-table-json/README.md

 ## Description

 This repository is designed to host a minimalist JSON file of the elements known to science (as listed on [ptable.com](https://ptable.com/#?lang=en)).
+Please see the license for details on what is and isn't permissable.

 ## Tech Stack